-Cotton kurtis are must-haves for anyone in need of cool and stylish garments when the temperature soars.
+Cotton kurtis are must-haves for anyone in need of cool and latest fashion garments when the temperature soars.
 You can wear them as is and play them up with dangling earrings and edgy necklaces.
 Or, you can get inventive and layer up with jackets and cardigans when the weather turns chilly.
-Whichever way you want to wear them, you need to know how to take care of your cotton kurtis.
+Whichever way you want to wear them, you need to know how to take care of your cotton kurtis and cotton suits.
 Cotton may be durable, but a lot depends on the level of care it receives.
 So, without further ado, we present you with tips and tricks on how to maintain your stylish cotton kurtis.

 Cotton is an absorbent fabric, which means that despite its ability to keep you feeling quite cool, it easily retains odour and sweat.
 Summer time and rigorous activities are notorious for giving way to unsightly sweat patches underneath the arms, around the neck, and the back.
 If you find yourself facing this annoying but unavoidable occurrence, here’s some quick advice about how to contend with the problem.
 Remember, cotton kurtis look their best when they’re clean and properly ironed.